-- If the booster battery is installed in another vehicle, make sure the vehicles are not touching.
-Turn off all unnecessary lights and accessories. - If required, remove all the vent plugs from the booster and discharged batteries.
+- 2. If required, remove all the vent plugs from the booster and discharged batteries.
 Lay a cloth over the open vents on the batteries.
-(This helps reduce the explosion hazard, personal injuries and burns.) - If the engine in the vehicle with the booster battery is not running, start it and let it run for a few minutes.
+(This helps reduce the explosion hazard, personal injuries and burns.) - 3.
+If the engine in the vehicle with the booster battery is not running, start it and let it run for a few minutes.
 During jump starting, run the engine at about 2000 rpm with the accelerator pedal lightly depressed.

-- 4. Make the cable connections in the order a, b, c, d. - a.
-Connect the clamp of the positive (red) jumper cable to the positive (+) terminal on the discharged battery. - b.
+4. Make the cable connections in the order a, b, c, d.

+a.
+Connect the clamp of the positive (red) jumper cable to the positive (+) terminal on the discharged battery.

+b.
 Connect the clamp at the other end of the positive (red) jumper cable to the positive (+) terminal on the booster battery.

-- c.
-Connect the clamp of the negative (black) jumper cable to the negative (-) terminal on the booster battery. - d.
+c.
+Connect the clamp of the negative (black) jumper cable to the negative (-) terminal on the booster battery.

+d.
 Connect the clamp at the other end of the negative (black) jumper cable to a solid, stationary, unpainted, metallic point of the vehicle with the discharged battery.